Miranda E. Shaw: Career

 To write her second book, Buddhist Goddess of India (2006), Shaw translated Sanskrit texts about goddesses and took photographs of goddess festivals in Calcutta.
 In Kathmandu, Nepal, she attended the Kumari festival and the Guhyeshvari shrine to observe and to conduct interviews.
 In her analysis of ritual dance practiced by Tantric Buddhist priests in Nepal, Shaw found that the movements could be understood to be a way to connect the body to a spirit of compassion.
 To write this book, Shaw received a Fulbright scholarship.
 After publication, the book won the 2006 Foreword Reviews Gold Award for books in Religion.
-In a review of her work in this book, Kent Davis described her "as a realist, conducting research where previous scholars have missed crucial connections, or chosen not to make the."
+In a review of her work in this book, Kent Davis described her "as a realist, conducting research where previous scholars have missed crucial connections, or chosen not to make them."
 Likewise, David Gray, noted that it filled a gap in the scholarship on goddesses in South Asian Buddhism.
 Similarly, David Hall, observed in the introduction to his own book on the topic, that Shaw's book was "beautiful" and helped to draw attention to the role of goddesses in Buddhism.